weebik/weebsite/README.md

 <!-- LICENSE -->
 ## License

-- Backend uses the **MIT** license.
-Details in [LICENSE](https://github.com/weebik/weebsite).
+- Backend uses the **MIT Expo** license.
+Details in [LICENSE](https://github.com/weebik/weebsite/blob/main/backend/LICENSE.txt).
 - Frontend uses the **MIT** license.
-Details in [LICENSE](https://github.com/weebik/weebsite).
+Details in [LICENSE](https://github.com/weebik/weebsite/blob/main/frontend/LICENSE.txt).
-- The source code can be used and modified **provided that a link to my repository is provided**.
 - **The content of the site (e.g. texts, media) is my property** and cannot be copied without my permission.
-- The background video animation comes from an external source and is not covered by the license of my code.
+The exception is the background video animation, which belongs to [4k SCREENSAVERS](https://www.youtube.com/@4kSCREENSAVERS).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>